Searching for details:

-Russian officials and media liked to proclaim Angara-5 to be an all-Russian rocket, whose components would be produced entirely inside the Russian Federation, without any reliance on the former republics of the USSR, first of all Ukraine.
-However the real extent of such "non-reliance" is open to interpretation.
-In August 2014, at the height of the Russian-Ukrainian conflict, there were reports that the Russian government allocated more than a billion rubles for the Voronezh mechanical plant to build a production line by 2016 for manufacturing pressurized titanium tanks.
+Russian officials and official media liked to proclaim Angara-5 to be an all-Russian rocket, whose components would be produced entirely inside the Russian Federation, without any reliance on the former republics of the USSR, first of all Ukraine.
+However the real extent of such "non-reliance" turned to be open to interpretation.
+In August 2014, at the height of the Russian-Ukrainian conflict, there were reports that the Russian government allocated more than a billion rubles for the Voronezh Mechanical Plant, VMZ, to build a production line by 2016 for manufacturing pressurized titanium tanks.
 They are installed on launch vehicles to supply high-pressure helium gas for pneumatic systems of rocket engines.
 As it turned out, until that time such tanks had been manufactured at KB Yuzhnoe's production plant in Dnepropetrovsk, Ukraine.
 Russia's Proton and Angara rockets as well as Briz-M upper stage (which would be part of Angara-5) were listed among the recipients of the Ukrainian gas tanks.

 In 2015, a total cost of the Angara-5 development was estimated at 150 billion rubles (744) and around the same time, each launch was expected to cost from $95 to $105 million.